verus-lang/verus/source/docs/state_machines/src/strategy-set.md

 ### Operations that manipulate collections of tokens

-You can also write versions of the above operations that operate on variable-sized collections of tokens rather than singleton elements.
+You can also write versions of the above operations that operate on sets of tokens rather than singleton elements.
 Such token collections are managed as <a href="https://verus-lang.github.io/verus/verusdoc/vstd/tokens/struct.SetToken.html"><code>SetToken&lt;K, V, <span style="font-style: italic; color: #408040">tok</span>&gt;</code></a> objects.